rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 For if I preach the gospel, that gives me no ground for boasting.
 For necessity is laid upon me.
 Woe to me if I do not preach the gospel! ^0916

-For if I do this of my own will, I have a reward, but if not of my own will, I am still entrusted with a stewardship. ^0917
+For if I do this of my own will, I have a reward, but not of my own will, I am still entrusted with a stewardship. ^0917

 What then is my reward?
 That in my preaching I may present the gospel free of charge, so as not to make full use of my right in the gospel. ^0918

 For though I am free from all, I have made myself a servant to all, that I might win more of them. ^0919

 To the Jews I became as a Jew, in order to win Jews.
-To those under the law I became as one under the law (though not being myself under the law ) that I might win those under the law. ^0920
+To those under the law I became as one under the law (though not being myself under the law) that I might win those under the law. ^0920

-To those outside the law I became as one outside the law ( not being outside the law of God but under the law of Christ ) that I might win those outside the law. ^0921
+To those outside the law I became as one outside the law (not being outside the law of God but under the law of Christ) that I might win those outside the law. ^0921

 To the weak I became weak, that I might win the weak.
 I have become all things to all people, that by all means I might save some. ^0922

 I do it all for the sake of the gospel, that I may share with them in its blessings. ^0923

-Do you not know that in a race all the runners run, but only one receives the prize?
+Do you not know that in a race all the runners compete, but only one receives the prize?
 So run that you may obtain it. ^0924

 Every athlete exercises self-control in all things.
 They do it to receive a perishable wreath, but we an imperishable. ^0925